 What’s your favorite type of protein powder?

-Alright, I’ve finally found a protein powder that I absolutely love, both because of the taste and the ingredients list.
+Alright, I’ve finally found a couple protein powders that I absolutely love, both because of their tastes and their ingredients list.

 This stuff has only ingredients that I can pronounce on the nutrition label.
 It’s a vegan protein powder made up of peas, chia, pumpkin, hemp, and quinoa, and has 14g of protein per scoop.
 I found it through a dietitian’s recommendation.
 I absolutely love it and highly recommend it.
 (This is not an affiliate link, I seriously just love this one).

 I’ve only recently started using MyProtein and it is BY FAR the best-tasting protein powder I’ve ever had.
 Personally, I love the chocolate brownie one, but my boyfriend is obsessed with the vanilla one.
 Each has 18g of protein per serving and only 1g of sugar.
 While it’s definitely a bit more processed than the one from Life’s Abundance, the ingredients list is short.
 It’s not jam-packed with a bunch of 20-letter-long additives.
 If you’re not vegan, consider trying this brand out.
 (Also not an affiliate link!)